Development Team

 Estimated start and completion date of development

-The project is currently estimated to reach completion in mid-2027, with delivery currently anticipated around September 2027, subject to construction progress, regulatory approvals, and other factors.
+The project is currently estimated to reach completion in mid-2027, with delivery anticipated around September 2027, subject to construction progress, regulatory approvals, and other factors.
+Construction financing has been secured through a third-party lender.

 Apartments